 you are entering a community.” - Shireen Alihaji and Jaime Ballesteros

 Our community centered approach responds by encouraging partners to create more accountability in storytelling.
 We are 50% Women owned and represent BIPOC and differently abled people raised in single/blended family homes.
 We range from different socioeconomic backgrounds local to Los Angeles.
-Our team is multilingual and have created content for APPI, ASL, and Spanish speaking communities.
+Our team is multilingual and have created content for APPI and Spanish speaking communities.